fingalo/NexaHomeP/README.md

 1.5
 - Fixed passwordhandling
 - Added timestamps on sensors and devices.
-- Toggle sensor name text big/small.

 1.6
 - Fixed dimmer values when long press.
 - Added configuration for sensors, with temp / hum on same line.
-- Toggle of sensor nam big/small
+- Toggle sensor name text big/small.